sider/sider-docs/docs/troubleshooting.md

 Unless the condition is satisfied, an analysis never starts.
 To solve the problem, we recommend you to try the following:

-1. Assign a seat to the pull request's author that has signed up to Sider.
+1. Assign a seat to the pull request's author who has signed up to Sider.
 2. Push a new commit to the pull request.

 ### Too many changed files in a pull request